sbajala/MusicPlaylist_SB_NP/README.md

 # Music Playlist
-Application that allows uses to create new playlists and add/remove songs from their playlists.
+JS application that allows uses to create new playlists and add/remove songs from their playlists.

 ## Programming language and technologies used
 - JavaScript